opendocsg/opendoc-formsg-faq/Updates.md

 We typically release features, improvements or fixes every Tuesday or Wednesday afternoon.

+## 19 May 2020: UI improvements, tests and refactoring

+What you can see, feel or smell:
+- Loading indicators for verified field OTPs
+- Day, month and year views for datepickers
+- Consistent mobile field styling

+Behind the scenes:
+- More tests, wiring for verified fields, refactoring

+## 14 May 2020: Webhooks

+What you can see, feel or smell:
+- Webhooks launched for all users
+- Error shown when MyInfo is down
+- Second line of form title now visible in dashboard

+Behind the scenes:
+- More open source prep, code refactoring and improved logging

 ## 4 May 2020: Prevent submission with logic, new date field validation

 What you can see, feel or smell: